Doug Melville 5th Generation Innovator, Leader and Change Agent | Global Culture & Business Leader | AI Expert

 About the Author

-Doug Melville is a celebrated author, TED speaker, Forbes contributor, and one of today’s most innovative and sought-out voices in reputation management, workforce AI, and international equity.
-He is the former Global Head of Culture, Equity & Inclusion fo luxury holding company Richemont where he sat on the Governance and Sustainability Committee and traveled to 40 countries to draft the vision, measure and embedding metrics, and solve business challenges.
+Doug Melville is a celebrated author, TED speaker, Forbes contributor, and one of today’s most innovative and sought-out voices in reputation management, workforce AI, leadership, and international equity.
+He is the former Global Head of Culture, Equity & Inclusion for luxury holding company Richemont.
+He sat on the Governance and Sustainability Committee and traveled to 40 countries to draft the vision, measure and embedding metrics, and solve business challenges.

-Melville’s journey began in 2012 at TBWA (Omnicom), a global advertising agency, advising iconic brands such as Apple, AirBnB, PepsiCo, Amazon, and more on reputation management.
-Prior to advertising, Melville sat on the executive team of Magic Johnson Enterprises to create top line revenue by building out his brand, holdings and partnerships.
+Doug Melville’s journey began in 2012 at TBWA (Omnicom), a global advertising agency, advising brands such as Apple, AirBnB, PepsiCo, and Amazon, on reputation management.
+Prior to advertising, he sat on the executive team of Magic Johnson Enterprises to create top line revenue by building out his brand, holdings and partnerships.
 He also served as an advisor for Tommy Hilfiger’s capital management firm, T Capital Management.

-In his most recent endeavor Melville set out to rediscover his family’s story-one of sacrifice and perseverance.
-In his book, Invisible Generals, he tells the amazing true story of America’s first Black generals, Benjamin O. Davis, Sr. and Jr., a father and son who helped integrate the American military and created the Tuskegee Airmen, working with eight different US Presidential administrations, from FDR to Jimmy Carter, along the way.
+In his book, Invisible Generals, Doug Melville tells the amazing true story of America’s first Black generals, Benjamin O. Davis, Sr. and Jr., a father and son who helped integrate the American military and created the Tuskegee Airmen, working with eight different US Presidential administrations, from FDR to Jimmy Carter.

-Melville examines how to draw strength from uncovering and reclaiming history by utilizing your ancestors’ victories to broaden your vision of what’s possible today; becoming a voice for the voiceless; harnessing the power of perseverance to understand and overcome generational challenges; and building on and growing your family legacy.
+Doug Melville examines how to draw strength from uncovering and reclaiming history by utilizing your ancestors’ victories to broaden your vision of what’s possible today; becoming a voice for the voiceless; harnessing the power of perseverance to understand and overcome generational challenges; and building on family legacy.

 Suggested Topics